Overview of Wealth Management in India

-Wealth Management in India is gaining more and more popularity as increasing number of Indians are joining the millionaires club.
-The boom in the economy and the resultant increase in the income levels are favoring the increase in a number of millionaires.
+Wealth Management in India is gaining more and more popularity as an increasing number of Indians are joining the millionaires club.
+The boom in the economy and the resultant increase in the income levels are favoring the increase in the number of millionaires.

 According to Investopedia, Wealth Management is

 Currently, in India, there are majorly three types of wealth management service providers viz.
 Banks, Brokerage firms and Boutique advisory firms.

 - Banks – Banks are known to have larger investment distribution model which means that they do not concentrate on only one investment options but on a large investment portfolio.
 Further, they cater also to mid-level segment clients apart from the HNWI’s